-Sunny Klaber van der Star, BS, MS, RMT Executive Director
+Sunny Klaber van der Star, BS, MS, RMT Director of Education

 I received my very first Thai Yoga Massage in August of 2001.
 I had arrived in Thailand following a two-month journey through northern India, and I was a wreck!
 My body felt entirely depleted of energy, yet my nervous system was on overdrive.
 My body needed deep rest, but I was too out of balance to unwind on my own.

 During that fateful Thai Yoga Massage treatment in 2001, I felt my body slowly unravel and sink into the earth.
 My breathing deepened, and my veins began to tingle with fresh awareness and a growing sense of vitality.
 My perception of time and space dissolved and I found myself suspended in the deepest state of relaxation that I had ever achieved.
 I was hooked!